Call for committee candidates – Apply by Jan. 30, 2026

 Are you looking for a way to get involved in CAPL?
-Consider applying for upcoming openings on a working group, either as a member or in a leadership position.
+Consider applying for upcoming openings on a committee.

 CAPL seeks and encourages applications from qualified candidates who reflect the diversity and demography of the psychiatrist population with sensitivity to gender, age, race/ethnicity, Indigeneity, cultural background, language, sexual identity and disability.
 In all cases, appointments will be based on relevant experience, needed expertise, availability and interest.